History of Tibet: De facto independence (1912–1951)

-For the next thirty-six years, Tibet enjoyed de facto independence while China endured its Warlord era, civil war, and World War II.
+For the next thirty-six years, Tibet had de facto independence while China endured its Warlord era, civil war, and World War II.
+The Republic of China framed its laws as applicable in Tibet.
 Some Chinese sources argue that Tibet was part of China throughout this period.
 A book published in 1939 by a Swedish sinologist and linguist about the war in China placed Tibet as part of China.
 The Chinese government in the 1930s tried to claim superiority.
 The USA also recognised Tibet as a province of China during this time as seen in the documentary film Why We Fight #6 The Battle of China produced by the USA War Department in 1944.
 Some other authors argue that Tibet was also de jure independent after Tibet-Mongolia Treaty of 1913, before which Mongolia has been recognized by Russia.

 Tibet continued in 1913–1949 to have very limited contacts with the rest of the world, although British representatives were stationed in Gyantse, Yatung and Gartok (western Tibet) after the Younghusband Mission.
 These so-called "Trade Agents" were in effect diplomatic representatives of the British Government of India and in 1936–37 the British also established a permanent mission in Lhasa.
 This was in response to a Chinese "condolence mission' sent to the Tibetan capital after the demise of the 13th Dalai Lama which remained in Lhasa as, in effect, a Republican Chinese diplomatic post.
 After 1947 the British mission was transferred to the newly independent Indian government control although the last British representative, Hugh Richardson remained in Lhasa until 1950 serving the Indian government.
 The British, like the Chinese, encouraged the Tibetans to keep foreigners out of Tibet and no foreigners visited Lhasa between the departure of the Younghusband mission in 1904 and the arrival of a telegraph officer in 1920.
 Just over 90 European and Japanese visited Lhasa during the years 1920–1950, most of whom were British diplomatic personnel.
 Very few governments did anything resembling a normal diplomatic recognition of Tibet.
 In 1914 the Tibetan government signed the Simla Accord with Britain, ceding the several small areas on the southern side of the Himalayan watershed to British India.
 The Chinese government denounced the agreement as illegal.

 In 1932, the National Revolutionary Army, composed of Muslim and Han soldiers, led by Ma Bufang and Liu Wenhui defeated the Tibetan army in the Sino-Tibetan War when the 13th Dalai Lama tried to seize territory in Qinghai and Xikang.
 It was also reported that the central government of China encouraged the attack, hoping to solve the "Tibet situation", because the Japanese had just seized Manchuria.
 They warned the Tibetans not to dare cross the Jinsha river again.
 A truce was signed, ending the fighting.
 The Dalai Lama had cabled the British in India for help when his armies were defeated, and started demoting his Generals who had surrendered.